armsp/BDPP-23-Covid-Project/work/project/readme.md

 ## Model installation

-If you do not want to train the model(s) yourself and you have a pickled model, from this here directory (`project`) execute the model installation script: E.g. `python3 install_model.py full.pkl train_honest_forward`.
-Here `full.pkl` is the path to your pickled model and `train_honest_forward` is the name of the computation node that yields this model normally.
-Essentially, we perform a manual cache insertion to avoid computation.
-Warning: This may circumvent automatic cache invalidation.
-Make sure you know what you are doing and know where the model `full.pkl` comes from.
-A pretrained model of the latest version is always available [here](https://gnorpel.com/full.pkl).
+If you have git LFS, the necessary models to replicate the results in `predict_h.ipynb` and the server above should already be installed in the `node_cache`.

 ## Git

-Before you commit anything with git, make sure you are not committing any artifact files by editing the local `.gitignore`.
+Before you commit anything with git, make sure you are not committing any accidental artifact files by editing the local `.gitignore`.

 ## Data